solkos-team/cir-wifi-sdk/README.md

 <br>

 ### **get_devices**
     Get all adopted devices, if user has already a company, then will be displayed all devices from that company, if user don't have a company then just return their adopted devices.

+params:
+- page_size Optional int -> Page size of the data, defaults to 100.
+- page_number Optional, int -> Page number of the data, defaults to 1.

 returns
-- List[dict]: List of devices
+- List\[dict]: List of devices

 <br>